arklumpus/MuPDFCore/Readme.md

 4. Type `build`.
 This will start the `build.cmd` batch script that will delete any previous build and compile the library.

 After this finishes, you should find a file named `MuPDFWrapper.dll` in the `native/out/build/win-x64/MuPDFWrapper/` directory or in the `native/out/build/win-x86/MuPDFWrapper/` directory.
 Leave it there.

+#### Windows (arm64)

+1. Locate the batch file that sets up the developer command prompt environment.
+You can do this by finding the "Developer Command Prompt for VS" link in the start menu, then clicking on `Open file location`, opening the properties of the link and looking at the `Target`.
+This could be e.g. `C:\Program Files\Microsoft Visual Studio\2022\Preview\Common7\Tools\VsDevCmd.bat`.
+2. Open a normal command prompt and invoke the batch script with the `-arch=arm64 -host_arch=x86` arguments (add quotes if there are spaces in the path to the batch script), e.g.:
+    ```
+    "C:\Program Files\Microsoft Visual Studio\2022\Preview\Common7\Tools\VsDevCmd.bat" -arch=arm64 -host_arch=x86
+    ```
+3. `CD` to the directory where you have downloaded the MuPDFCore source code.
+4. `CD` into the `native` directory.
+5. Type `build`.
+This will start the `build.cmd` batch script that will delete any previous build and compile the library.

+After this finishes, you should find a file named `MuPDFWrapper.dll` in the `native/out/build/win-arm64/MuPDFWrapper/` directory.
+Leave it there.

 #### macOS and Linux